Plutonium

-Both plutonium-239 and plutonium-241 are fissile, meaning that they can sustain a nuclear chain reaction, leading to applications in nuclear weapons and nuclear reactors.
-Plutonium-240 exhibits a high rate of spontaneous fission, raising the neutron flux of any sample containing it.
+Both plutonium-239 and plutonium-241 are fissile, meaning they can sustain a nuclear chain reaction, leading to applications in nuclear weapons and nuclear reactors.
+Plutonium-240 has a high rate of spontaneous fission, raising the neutron flux of any sample containing it.
 The presence of plutonium-240 limits a plutonium sample's usability for weapons or its quality as reactor fuel, and the percentage of plutonium-240 determines its grade (weapons-grade, fuel-grade, or reactor-grade).
 Plutonium-238 has a half-life of 87.7 years and emits alpha particles.
 It is a heat source in radioisotope thermoelectric generators, which are used to power some spacecraft.
 Plutonium isotopes are expensive and inconvenient to separate, so particular isotopes are usually manufactured in specialized reactors.

 Producing plutonium in useful quantities for the first time was a major part of the Manhattan Project during World War II that developed the first atomic bombs.
 The Fat Man bombs used in the Trinity nuclear test in July 1945, and in the bombing of Nagasaki in August 1945, had plutonium cores.
 Human radiation experiments studying plutonium were conducted without informed consent, and several criticality accidents, some lethal, occurred after the war.
 Disposal of plutonium waste from nuclear power plants and dismantled nuclear weapons built during the Cold War is a nuclear-proliferation and environmental concern.
-Other sources of plutonium in the environment are fallout from numerous above-ground nuclear tests, now banned.
+Other sources of plutonium in the environment are fallout from many above-ground nuclear tests, which are now banned.

 Characteristics

 Physical properties

-Plutonium, like most metals, has a bright silvery appearance at first, much like nickel, but it oxidizes very quickly to a dull gray, although yellow and olive green are also reported.
+Plutonium, like most metals, has a bright silvery appearance at first, much like nickel, but it oxidizes very quickly to a dull gray, though yellow and olive green are also reported.
 At room temperature plutonium is in its α (alpha) form.
-This, the most common structural form of the element (allotrope), is about as hard and brittle as gray cast iron unless it is alloyed with other metals to make it soft and ductile.
+This allotrope is about as hard and brittle as gray cast iron.
+When plutonium is alloyed with other metals, the high-temperature δ allotrope is stabilized at room temperature, making it soft and ductile.
 Unlike most metals, it is not a good conductor of heat or electricity.
 It has a low melting point (640 °C) and an unusually high boiling point (3228 °C).
-This gives a large range of temperatures (over 2,500 kelvin wide) at which plutonium is liquid, but this range is neither the greatest among all actinides nor among all metals.
+This gives a large range of temperatures (over 2,500 kelvin wide) at which plutonium is liquid, but this range is neither the greatest among all actinides nor among all metals, with neptunium theorized to have the greatest range in both instances.
 The low melting point as well as the reactivity of the native metal compared to the oxide leads to plutonium oxides being a preferred form for applications such as nuclear fission reactor fuel (MOX-fuel).